SayleeMJ/CS-510Adv-Java-sjagtap/airline/src/main/resources/edu/pdx/cs410J/sjagtap/README.txt

                  airline The name of the airline
                  flightNumber The flight number
                  src Three-letter code of departure airport
-                 depart Departure date and time (24-hour time) dest Three-letter code of arrival airport
+                 depart Departure date and time (am/pm)
+                 dest Three-letter code of arrival airport
-                 arrive Arrival date and time (24-hour time) options are (options may appear in any order):
+                 arrive Arrival date and time (am/pm)
+             options are (options may appear in any order):
-                -print Prints a description of the new flight -README Prints a README for this project and exits Date and time should be in the format: mm/dd/yyyy hh:mm
+                -pretty file Pretty print the airline’s flights to a text file or standard out (file -) -textFile file Where to read/write the airline info -print Prints a description of the new flight -README Prints a README for this project and exits

+             Date and time should be in the format: mm/dd/yyyy hh:mm am/pm